Making main screen plugins¶

 of the editor.
 We use

-obtain the viewport and add our main panel instance as a child to it.
+obtain the main editor control and add our main panel instance as a child to it.

 We call the